 Of course in order to provide the correct values to a vector one must know what parts of the vector are owned by each MPI rank.
-For standard MPI parallel vectors that are distributed across the processes by ranges, it is possible to determine a process's local range with the routine
+For parallel vectors, either CPU or GPU based, it is possible to determine a process's local range with the routine

 '''

-VecGetOwnershipRange(Vec vec,PetscInt low,PetscInt high);
+VecGetOwnershipRange(Vec vec,PetscInt start,PetscInt end);

 '''

-The argument low indicates the first component owned by the local process, while high specifies one more than the last owned by the local process.
+The argument start indicates the first component owned by the local process, while end specifies one more than the last owned by the local process.
 This command is useful, for instance, in assembling parallel vectors.